Rip Taylor Dead, Confetti-Chucking Comedian Was 84

 — Eric Alper ???? (@ThatEricAlper) October 6, 2019

 Taylor is survived by his partner, Robert Fortney.
-In lieu of flowers, friends and family ask that donations be made to Thalians.
-The charitable organization focuses on mental health issues.
+In lieu of flowers, friends and family ask that donations be made to The Thalians, the charitable organization that focuses on mental health issues.

 There currently is no known cause of death.